-What distinguishes a Level 5 from a Level 4: At Level 5, the candidate meets all of Level 4 AND
+What distinguishes a Level 5 from a Level 4: At Level 5, the candidate meets Level 4 AND

-- Identifies possible preconceptions, errors, or misconceptions associated with the central focus, and describes specific strategies to identify and respond to them. - If the plans and commentary attend to preconceptions, common errors, or misunderstandings without also satisfying Level 4 requirements, this is not sufficient evidence for Level 5.
+- Identifies possible preconceptions, errors, or misconceptions associated with the central focus, and describes specific strategies to identify and respond to them. - If the plans and commentary attend to preconceptions, errors, or misconceptions without also satisfying Level 4 requirements, this is not sufficient evidence for Level 5.